 What does APRC mean and why does it matter when borrowing?

 Looking for a secured loan or mortgage?
-You’ll need to know the meaning of APRC.
-Looking at the annual percentage rate of charge (APRC) is a way of comparing the cost of different loans over their full term to find the right one for you.
-We explain how the APRC rate is calculated, why it’s used and its limitations.
+Then you’ll want to know about APRC.
+Checking the annual percentage rate of charge (APRC) helps you compare the cost of loans over their full term, making it easier to find one.

 Looking for a secured loan or mortgage?
-You’ll need to know the meaning of APRC.
-Looking at the annual percentage rate of charge (APRC) is a way of comparing the cost of different loans over their full term to find the right one for you.
-We explain how the APRC rate is calculated, why it’s used and its limitations.
+Then you’ll want to know about APRC.
+Checking the annual percentage rate of charge (APRC) helps you compare the cost of loans over their full term, making it easier to find one.

 Written by